audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 Changes in 1.2.0-pre2:

   * Online help completed.
-The full manual is nearly complete and will be posted to the website for online browsing shortly.
+The full manual is nearly complete and will be posted to the web site for online browsing shortly.

   * Audacity will no longer let you do unsafe editing operations while playing or recording.
 This eliminates many potential